Key Takeaways

 | Other Currencies | Not Accepted |

-These changes derive from payment processors' discomfort with legal adult content, impacting a wide range of developers and gamers.
+These changes stem from payment processors' discomfort with legal adult content, cutting off developers and gamers across dozens of currencies.

 Challenges on Steam